A Guide To Improve Your Candidate Selection Process

 How you treat your candidates during the hiring process impacts your brand image.
 Potential employees and customers often come from the same community.
 Treating your candidates poorly can not only leave a bad taste in their mouth but also hurt your sales in the long run.

 iv.
 Failure to assess the candidates' skills

 If you are unable to assess what a candidate brings to the table, that is a problem!
 Simply screening resumes based on the keywords used or specific certifications would not add to your talent pipeline.
 You can avoid all those errors with well-formulated skill assessments.

 For example, you can create relevant tests for the role you are looking to fill and send them to the applicants to complete.
-If you are hiring a Java developer, conduct a test to check their coding skills and knowledge about software frameworks.
+If you are hiring a Java developer, conduct a coding test to check their coding skills and knowledge about software frameworks.

 According to SHRM, companies have never done as much hiring as they do now, spending an average of $4,129 per job.
 On top of that, the unavailability of innovative skills in the market is the biggest threat to businesses.